 Development cooperation and humanitarian aid

 History of bilateral relations

-Relations between Switzerland and Syria go back a long way.
-The historical Silk Road ran through Syria, linking Europe to the Middle East and East Asia.
-In the 19th century, Switzerland exported textiles and chemicals to Syria and imported textiles from Syria.
-Swiss traders established themselves in Aleppo, a commercial hub between East and West.
+Relations between Switzerland and Syria developed centuries ago.
+Indeed, the Silk Road, which passes through Syria, connected Europe with the Near East, Middle East and Far East.
+In the 19th century, textile and chemical exports to Syria and textile imports from Syria boosted trade.
+Swiss traders established themselves in Aleppo, a trade hub between East and West.

-Syria declared its independence in 1941 and Switzerland recognised the new republic in 1945.
-From 1946 to 1958, Switzerland was represented in Damascus by a chancery office, then by a consulate-general, which was transformed into an embassy in 1962.
+Syria gained independence in 1941, and Switzerland recognised the new republic in 1945.
+A chancery represented Switzerland in Damascus between 1946 and 1958, followed by a consulate general that became an embassy in 1962.

 The Swiss embassy in Damascus was closed in 2012 for security reasons.
-Switzerland has a humanitarian presence in Damascus since December 2017 through an office that is responsible for coordinating Switzerland's humanitarian activities in Syria.
+Switzerland has had a humanitarian presence in Damascus since December 2017, through an office that coordinates Swiss humanitarian activities in Syria.